 There were major hassles along the way getting the fuel delivery to be low enough for idle; and, to have a butterfly air control.
 I actually tried the butterfly method of the Bing CV carbs, but was unhappy about how it worked on my modified monster.
 If I ever made another of these bikes I think I could make that work though.
 I ended up using a butterfly and shaft from a much larger American car carburetor, and connected it in the intake area of the blower, and controlled it from the stock throttle cables initially.
 It was VERY tricky to coordinate the injector potentiometer and that cable-to-butterfly.
 I fiddled for hours.
 I finally found a very interesting way of doing it, with selectable pins holes and a home-made small cam.
 A final modification was then made to the throttle.
 I left the potentiometer wires and system, but I put a spring onto the butterfly, and finessed it so that incoming air helped to open the butterfly, depending on rpm.
 I got the idea from a car carburetor.
 This worked far better than I had hoped.

 The rear brake looked stock, but had high friction linings, actuating cam modifications too.
-The over-all leverage was increased.
+The over-all effective leverage was increased.
 It appeared stock.
 The suspension looked stock, but the rear shocks were opened, played with, and the front forks rather modified internally, including brazing up a couple of the rod holes, different restriction rings, etc. The front brake was VERY much modified.
 Notice, in the photo, how stock it looks!
-That front brake was pretty touchy when cold or damp and you were on the first use in the morning.....but it would easily lock-up the front wheel...it was BETTER than the twin disc brakes of the early 1980's BMW Airheads...at least until the brake was used so much that it got quite hot.
+That front brake was pretty touchy when cold or damp and you were on the first use in the morning.....but, after initial use it was powerful.
+It was BETTER than the twin Brembo disc brakes of the early 1980's BMW Airheads...at least until the brake was used so much that it got quite hot.

 A LOT of effort was made to try to get good boost characteristics.
 There are numerous types of mechanical superchargers, commonly seen are the vane, roots, and the centrifugal, and they have differing characteristics.
 All pull a fair amount of horsepower from the engine, some WAY too much.
 The type I used was a rather sophisticated modified vane type.
 It was one of the very first ones ever made that had semi-flexible vanes, and did not have too high a power drain, and it produced boost at a quite reasonable rpm, and had a rather nice boost pressure curve.
 The vanes were exotic, and, yes, they flexed (to reduce effective blade pitch) as designed as rpm rose.
-I did a lot of work to prevent backfires (which never occurred), as I was sure a backfire would destroy the vanes; I was sure I could never get another vane scroll.
+I did a lot of work to prevent backfires (which never occurred), as I was sure a backfire would destroy the vanes and maybe pistons; I was sure I could never get another vane scroll.
 The supercharger had not only cleverly designed vanes, but a flexible diaphragm, that changed some clearances as rpm rose, to prevent damage and control boost characteristics.
-There is only one supercharger ever sold that had these characteristics.
+There is only one supercharger ever available, and a few were sold, that had these characteristics, before the company failed.
 Have fun finding out what/which!

 Avon Green Spot race tires were my standard tires later on, as I got a mess of them free.
 Previously the tires were the old Continental RB2/K112.
 I wore out tires at a prodigious rate if I was showing off what the throttle could do!

 I did a lot of experimenting with the clutch.
 I ended up with a very strong clutch, with a light feel to the lever at the bars.
 This was NOT done by adding some sort of EZ-clutch pulley arrangement at the transmission lever.
 I 'borrowed' an idea from a Guzzi, and went a lot further.
 I made up a DUAL friction discs clutch.
 All items were modified so as to allow proper fit and operation.
 It was tricky only in the problem with the length of the transmission input splines.
+I toyed with lengthening them.
 The flywheel had already been lightened, so installing a dual clutch had some constraints, but it worked fine after many initial problems.
-I had great luck in being able to continue to use the stock 4 speed transmission input shaft.
-My friend the machinist had a couple of inputs into this when I got stumped.
+My friend the machinist had a couple of inputs into the clutch and the input shaft when I got stumped.
 His advice was surely welcomed.
 The twin clutch was not really needed, and I wasted a lot of time on the project.

 Now, you are probably asking, how about PERFORMANCE?